Game Management Unit 9

 Antelope, Elk, Mule Deer, Merriam’s Turkey, Tree Squirrel, Javelina

-New USFS Travel Management Rule: The Kaibab National Forest has implemented new travel management rules resulting in changes to motor vehicle access on national forest lands.
+New USFS Travel Management Rule: In 2011 the Kaibab National Forest implemented new travel management rules resulting in changes to motor vehicle access on national forest lands.
 These changes include motorized big game retrieval, road closures and camping restrictions.
 The Travel Management Rule only allows motorized use on designated roads, trails and areas as identified on a Motor Vehicle Use Map (MVUM).
 These maps are available for free at Forest Service offices.
 Because of these forest rule changes, only motorized retrieval of elk is permitted in Game Management Unit 9.
 Motorized retrieval of other wildlife, including all other big game species, is not permitted on national forest lands in Game Management Unit 9.
-For further information regarding the Travel Management Rule, please contact the Coconino National Forest. .
+For further information regarding the Travel Management Rule, please contact the Kaibab National Forest.

 Overview: Antelope are scattered throughout the central and southern portions of Unit 9.
 Most of the antelope habitat in Unit 9 is on state and private land.
 Please be respectful and obey all signs.
 The hunter success has been high and I’d expect it to continue.
 Every hunter should familiarize himself with the boundaries of the unit they are hunting.
 The southwest portion of Unit 9 has some access problems.
 The private landowner has many areas marked “No Trespassing”, so please respect these signs or you will be cited.
 There are also some areas east of Valle and north of Highway 180 where access is blocked, so again please respect the private landowner rights.
 These closed areas encompass a small portion of Unit 9 and the open areas offer plenty of opportunity to harvest a buck.
 Access is not a problem in Unit 9, but it is every hunter’s responsibility to know where they are and respect private property.
 Sportsman should obey all signs and leave gates as they find them.
 Please respect private property and always pickup litter, even if it’s not yours.
 These acts of kindness go a long way to ensure access onto private property.
 Please be sure and identify your target and watch your background.
 Male antelope have a black cheek patch and a legal buck must have horns longer than his ear.
 Antelope groups often are composed of does and one dominate buck.
 They will often bunch up before they run, so make sure there are no additional antelope are standing behind the buck before you shoot.
 Some common problems or violations associated with antelope hunts include: camping within a quarter mile of waterholes, driving cross country and the wounding of other antelope resulting from hunters not being aware of their backgrounds.

-The first area is west of Highway 64 to Cataract Canyon (boundary between Units 9 & 10).
-The Wilahawa Road goes west from HWY 64 at about milepost 221.8.
+Areas: The first area is west of Highway 64 to Cataract Canyon (boundary between Units 9 & 10).
+The Willaha Road goes west from HWY 64 at milepost 221.
 This is the main access road to the west part of Unit 9.
 The other access road to the west part of Unit 9 is Forest Road 347 (Anita Road) and goes west from HWY 64 at milepost 228.
 This side is very open grassland country and ideal for glassing lots of wide open areas.
-The Bureau of Land Management's (BLM) Valle map will cover this area.
-But for better detail, I'd recommend topographic maps.
-Topographic maps for the pronghorn habitat on the west side of Unit 9 include: Box K Ranch, Metzger Tank, Howard Hill, Little Harpo Canyon, Red Butte Southwest, Valle Tank, Miller Tank, and Markham Dam.

 The second area is east of Highway 64 and borders Unit 7 to the south.
-This area consists mainly of pinyon and juniper woodlands with many openings between them.
-It can be a little more difficult to hunt than the west side, but may offer some better quality bucks due to having more hiding cover.
-The main access off highway 64 is Forest Road 320 at approximately Milepost 224.
+This area consists mainly of pinyon/juniper habitat with open grassland in between.
+It can be a little more difficult to hunt than the west side, but may offer some better quality bucks due to the thicker habitat.
+The main access off highway 64 is Forest Road 320 at Milepost 224.
 From Highway 180, there are several ways to access Unit 9, mostly through State and private lands that are not numbered.
-I'd recommend entering Unit 9 from the power-line/gas line road, which travels along the southern boundary of Unit 9.
-The Kaibab National Forest's Tusayan/Williams map covers the east side of the unit well.
-The Kaibab National Forest map can be obtained by calling the Williams Visitor Center at 928-635-1418.
-Topographic maps for the east side include Red Butte, Harbison Tank, Peterson Flat, Willows Camp, Lockwood Canyon, Dog Knobs, Molly Ann Draw, Valle Tank, and Ebert Mountain.
-The further north you travel, approaching the Kaibab Forest, the denser the juniper woodlands will get.
-From the Dog Knobs east to the Navajo Reservation is where the best antelope habitat will be.
+From the Dog Knobs east to the Navajo Reservation is where the most antelope habitat will be.

 Overview: Unit 9 is a large unit encompassing about 1,600 square miles.
 The land status in Unit 9 is mostly Kaibab National Forest on the north end, and state private lands to the south and west.
 Maps can be obtained by calling the Williams Visitor Center at 928-635-1418.
 The Grand Canyon National Park (GCNP) is on the north end of Unit 9 and hunting is not allowed on the park.
 The boundary is well fenced and signed.
 Some forest roads parallel and/or enter into the GCNP and hunters need to be aware of where they are.
 Loaded weapons are not allowed inside the park and this is strictly enforced.
 The elk are scattered throughout the unit, but the highest densities occur in the ponderosa pine/Gambel oak areas on the Kaibab National Forest.
 But presence of elk can be found just about anywhere water is found.
 Unit 9 is managed for a high bull to cow ratio, and has good numbers of older bulls in the population.
 This unit can be dry and elk may come to water during shooting hours during archery hunts, but rarely during the late general hunts.
 This unit can be difficult to hunt as it has lots of areas with good cover (thick vegetation) and is relatively flat, making glassing difficult.
 Access is not a big problem, however access onto state owned lands is often times through private lands.
 This access can be lost at anytime.
 It is every hunter’s responsibility to respect private lands and obey all signs.
 Please leave gates as you find them, and pickup litter, even if it’s not yours.
 These random acts of kindness go a long way onto ensure access onto private property.